Qabel/qabel.github.io/README.md

 Qabel concepts, design and specifications.

-If you want to read "the documentation" it is likely you want to read the [wiki](https://github.com/Qabel/qabel-doc/wiki).
+If you want to read **the documentation** it is likely you want to look at our [official documentation page](https://qabel.github.io).